keymanapp/status.keyman.com/server/keymanapp-test-bot/README.md

 -6. status of a test in the User Testing comment should be a link to the comment where it is reported -13. add a '*' if there are details for a test result -5. design how we would run test suites and grouped tests (SUITE / GROUP / TEST)
--   a) consider using emoji for SUITES and GROUPS so we don't confuse with checkboxes ✅ 🟧 🟥 🟩 🟦 🟨 ❎ ❌
+-   a) consider using emoji for SUITES and GROUPS so we don't confuse with checkboxes ✔️ 🟧 🟥 🟩 🟦 🟨 ❎ ❌
--3. auto PRs will not be tagged by the bot. (either auto label or created by [any] bot) -2. icon and metadata for the bot - which orgs can install it, etc.
+       (Note we use ✔️ instead of ✅ for better visibility on Linux) -3. auto PRs will not be tagged by the bot. (either auto label or created by [any] bot) -2. icon and metadata for the bot - which orgs can install it, etc.
 -1.
 Deploy manual-test-bot - PEM, secret, and address.